 Ah, blue points.
 Anyone who plays the game Graveyard Keeper very quickly runs into the wall that is known as “Needing blue points.”
 Because there is no scientific advancement in the Dark Ages without blue points.
 It’s a well known fact!
 Especially among newish to moderate graveyard keepers.

 They are the most important resource in the game while also being the hardest to find, create, or produce.
-Blue points can seem especially elusive to relatively new players who don’t know which questlines need to be opened to start developing them.
+These points, also referred to accurately as “Science Points,” can seem especially elusive to relatively new players who don’t know which questlines need to be opened to start developing them.
 Put off a few quests, and you can find yourself frustrated 12 hours later without any sense of making forward progress.

 The best ways to maximize your blue points in Graveyard Keeper early game by studying body parts with faith, mid-game by producing advanced glass & stone cemetery decorations, and late game through glass production & buying books from the Astrologer.
 Eating cake or pie before tasks doubles your blue points earned.